The 50 Highest-Grossing Horror Movies of All Time

 Gore Verbinski’s The Ring started a cultural phenomenon of passing on chain mail or else, as the Naomi Watts-led film saw her trying to figure out the mystery of a videotape which seemingly killed people if they didn’t get someone else to watch it within a week.
 The film spawned a 2005 sequel and a reboot in 2017.
 The original made $129,128,133.

-One of the most highly-anticipated horror movies of this year was no doubt The Nun, the sixth film in The Conjuring Universe.
-Although the movie completely bombed with critics and fans alike, scoring a measly 26 percent on Rotten Tomatoes, it has made an impressive $116,888,393 so far (and counting).
+One of the most highly-anticipated horror movies of 2018 was The Nun, the sixth film in The Conjuring Universe.
+Although the movie completely bombed with critics and fans alike, it made an impressive $117,450,119 in the U.S.

 Directed by Takashi Shimizu, the same person who wrote and directed the Japanese original, Ju-on: The Grudge (2002), The Grudge received mixed reviews.
 But it was a hit with horror fans simply for the creepiness of it.
 The film earned $110,359,362.